atym/awheelTraffic/taskList.md

 -   [ ] research ios landscape status fix
 -   [ ] retina display 192dpi
 -   [ ] add ios splash screen for pwa
 -   [ ] add popup on mobile for detected screen size <450 with option for vector or raster (HD vs SD)(Wifi&LTE vs 3G&E)...option to remember user choice for next visit. only show message on mobile so not obtrusive to desktop experience, but provides better load times for those on a slower connection. dont use words vector and raster, too confusing. hd and sd are button with big text and the network connection is a subtitle.
+-   [ ] fix size of search text box to accomodate default text value

 #### other